This Reserve is easy to access and a great spot for a relaxing break. Do yourself a favour because it’s well worth the visit.

 The 30-hectare Reserve is a composite of woodland, grassland and wetlands, with approximately 3 kilometres of walking tracks available for you to explore this conservation reserve.
 There are tables and a shelter for those who’d like to enjoy a picnic.
 A lake in the centre of the Reserve forms part of the catchment of the Traralgon Creek.
 This waterway was originally a dam, established in 1883, to provide water that raised steam for the ‘new’ trains.

 Of the many walking options, the main track takes you around the lake that is full of water lilies and a number of other aquatic plants.
 Boardwalks over the wetlands, home to a variety of birdlife.
 A birdhide provides viewing holes for both children and adults but note that the best time for viewing is at sunrise or sunset.
-Fishing is also popular and you’ll often come across a keen angler.
 A canyon at the western end of the track is also fun for the kids (both big and little!) to explore.
 If you’re a photographer, this is a great place to practice your art.
 Please note there are no toilet facilities at the park and disabled access is limited.

 The woodlands are dominated by a tree canopy of Narrow-leaf Peppermint (Eucalyptus radiata), with Gippsland Red Gum (Eucalyptus teriticornis ssp mediana) scattered across the more open grassland.
 The dominant understorey is comprised of Black Wattle (Acacia mearnsii) and Blackwood (Acacia melanoxylon).
 The grasslands are rich in Kangaroo Grass (Themeda triandra), and in Spring and Summer, there is an explosion of wildflowers that include the Chocolate Lily (Antrhopodium strictum), Golden Moth Orchid (Diuris lanceolata) and Milkmaids (Burchardia unbellata).
 Ecological databases maintained by the Friends Group and regular visitors helps to inform sound planning and management practices.